J. C. Chandor: Film career

 Margin Call was Chandor's first feature-length film.
 The film premiered at the 2011 Sundance Film Festival in Park City, Utah; it also played In Competition at the 61st Berlin International Film Festival and was nominated for the Golden Bear.
 Margin Call was nominated for four Independent Spirit Awards and won two of them: for Best First Feature and the Robert Altman Award for Best Cast.
 Chandor was also nominated for the Academy Award for Best Original Screenplay.

 His second feature film All Is Lost was screened Out of Competition at the 2013 Cannes Film Festival.
 It received critical acclaim, especially for Robert Redford's solo performance which featured almost no dialogue, for which Redford won the New York Film Critics Circle Award for Best Actor, and was nominated for the Golden Globe Award and Critics' Choice Award.
 The film was also nominated for an Academy Award for Best Sound Editing.

-In 2014, Chandor directed Oscar Isaac and Jessica Chastain in A Most Violent Year which was nominated for a Golden Globe and Independent Spirit Award and which won three National Board of Review awards: Best Actor, Best Supporting Actress, and Best Picture for Chandor and his producing partners Neal Dodson and Anna Gerb.
+In 2014, Chandor directed Oscar Isaac and Jessica Chastain in A Most Violent Year, which was nominated for a Golden Globe and Independent Spirit Award and which won three National Board of Review awards: Best Actor, Best Supporting Actress, and Best Picture for Chandor and his producing partners Neal Dodson and Anna Gerb.

 In 2015, Chandor replaced Kathryn Bigelow as director for the crime film Triple Frontier.
 The film was released on Netflix in March 2019 to generally favorable reviews.
 In 2017, he signed a first look deal with Gaumont.

-In 2020, it was announced that Chandor would direct a film Kraven the Hunter for Sony’s Spider-Man Universe.
+In 2020, it was announced that Chandor would direct Kraven the Hunter for Sony's Spider-Man Universe.
+In August 2023, it was revealed that he also provided "additional literary material" for the film.

+In 2024, Deadline reported that Chandor had closed a deal with Sony Pictures to direct an original contemporary drama he has written, which will likely be his next film as a director.
+This came after Sony was impressed with Chandor's latest cut of Kraven the Hunter.

 Chandor runs the production company CounterNarrative Films with producers Neal Dodson and Anna Gerb in New York City.
-They have dozens of projects in various stages of development for film and television.